MIT-LCP/physionet-build/README.md

 Docker-compose uses volumes to persist the database contents and data directories (media and static files).
 To clean up the created containers, networks and volumes stop `docker-compose up` and run `docker-compose down -v`.
 Do not run `docker-compose down -v` if you want to retain current database contents.

+## Using a debugger with Docker

+To access a debug prompt raised using `breakpoint()`:

+- Run `docker container ls` to get a list of active containers
+- Find the "CONTAINER_ID" for the dev_1 container
+- In a new shell, attach to the container with `docker attach CONTAINER_ID`

+The debugger should now be available in the new shell.

 ## Contribution Guidelines

 - Familiarise yourself with the [PEP8 style guidelines](https://www.python.org/dev/peps/pep-0008/).